lectureStudio/lecturePlayer/README.md

 Building with npm:

-Run `npm run build:prod` or `npm run build:dev` for a production or development build
+Run `npm run build:prod` or `npm run build:dev` for a production or development build.

-The target directory for build files is: `dist`
+The target directory for build files is: `build`

+To lint or test:

+Run `npm run lint` or `npm run test` respectively.